Ziggeo/iOS-Client-SDK/README.md

 }
 ```

-#### ZiggeoPlayerDelegate
-You can use ZiggeoPlayerDelegate in your app to be notified about file(video, audio) playing events.
+You can use ZiggeoDelegate in your app to be notified about file(video, audio) playing events.
 ```
 - (void)ziggeoPlayerPlaying {
     // Fires any time a playback is started